kaangenis/KaizenCaseStudy/README.md

 # Kaan Genis / 01.05.2024

+This guide is prepared for a MacBook with an Apple Silicon chip.

 Project's React Native version is 0.73.4.

-You can clone the repo via git cli with >"git clone https://github.com/kaangenis/KaizenCaseStudy" command.
+You can clone the repo via git cli with "git clone https://github.com/kaangenis/KaizenCaseStudy" command.
 After successfully cloned the repo on your local you have to install JS libraries and pods.

 Installation:
 *in project path:

-> "npm install"
+- "npm install"
-> "cd ios"
+- "cd ios"
-> "npx pod install" or "pod install" (If you are using a MacBook with chip Apple Silicon)
+- "npx pod install" or "pod install" (If you are using a MacBook with chip Apple Silicon)
-> cd ..
+- cd ..
-> npm start
+- npm start

 Build Recommandations:
 -If you have an error while installing JS libraries with "npm install" command you can use "npm install --legacy-peer-deps" command.